House struggles to unite behind bills to stem border crisis - Sentinel Colorado

 With the immigration bills teetering in the House, the White House launched an eleventh-hour push to try to bring Republicans onboard.

-A group of wavering lawmakers was sent to the White House to meet with Trump in hopes he can persuade them, confirmed the office of Rep. Steve Scalise, the GOP whip.
-Back on Capitol Hill, Homeland Security Secretary Kirstjen Nielsen was set to meet with a larger group of House Republicans.
+Ryan took a group of wavering lawmakers to the White House to meet with Trump in hopes he could persuade them.
+Back on Capitol Hill, Attorney General Jeff Sessions and Homeland Security Secretary Kirstjen Nielsen also met with House Republicans.

+The results were mixed, with some lawmakers newly announcing their support for a compromise bill, but others digging in against it.
+With congressional outcome uncertain — and facing condemnation of the family separations from across the political spectrum — the White House took action.

-But congressional action remains uncertain.
-Facing condemnation of the family separations from across the political spectrum, the White House appeared poised to step in.
-Trump told reporters at the White House on Wednesday that he would be “signing something” shortly on the family separations.
-Nielsen has drafted an executive action directing her department to keep families together after they are detained crossing the border illegally.
+Trump on Wednesday signed an executive order that directs Nielsen’s department to keep families together after they are detained crossing the border illegally.

+“We’re going to have strong, very strong borders, but we’re going to keep the families together,” said Trump, who added he didn’t like the “sight” or “feeling” of children separated from their parents.

 More than 2,300 children were separated from their families at the border from May 5 through June 9, according to DHS.

+But on Capitol Hill, executive action is not the same as a legislative fix.
+Senate Republicans introduced their own bill to halt the family separations by allowing families to be held indefinitely in custody.
+Senators worried Trump’s fix would not stand up in court and were eager to go on record in opposition to the practice of separating families.

+Meanwhile, House Republicans were pushing forward with votes Thursday on their broader immigration overhaul.

-Ryan told reporters he prefers to see parents and children detained together in custody, as the GOP bills provide.
+Ryan told reporters he prefers to see parents and children detained together in custody, as the GOP bills would codify into law.

 “We do not want children taken away from their parents,” he said.

-As Republicans met privately Wednesday, House Democrats brought about two dozen immigrant children to the chamber floor in an unusual morning protest that defied House rules as they condemned the separation of families at the border.
+As Republicans met privately Wednesday to discuss their legislation, House Democrats brought about two dozen immigrant children to the chamber floor in an unusual morning protest that defied House rules as they condemned the separation of families at the border.

 Democrats said the images of children being held in cages in border facilities, some crying for their parents, would be a moment remembered in U.S. history.
 Rep. Luis Gutierrez, D-Ill., said Americans were “standing up for children, standing up for those who are in need.”